patternfly/patternfly-react/packages/react-core/src/demos/Page/Page.md

 PageHeaderToolsItem
 } from '@patternfly/react-core';
 import { css } from '@patternfly/react-styles';
+import BellIcon from '@patternfly/react-icons/dist/js/icons/bell-icon';
+import CogIcon from '@patternfly/react-icons/dist/js/icons/cog-icon';
-import { BellIcon, CogIcon, HelpIcon } from '@patternfly/react-icons';
+import HelpIcon from '@patternfly/react-icons/dist/js/icons/help-icon';
-import imgBrand from './imgBrand.svg';
+import imgBrand from '@patternfly/react-core/src/components/Brand/examples/pfLogo.svg';
-import imgAvatar from './imgAvatar.svg';
+import imgAvatar from '@patternfly/react-core/src/components/Avatar/examples/avatarImg.svg';

 - All but the last example set the `isManagedSidebar` prop on the Page component to have the sidebar automatically close for smaller screen widths.
 You can also manually control this behavior by not adding the `isManagedSidebar` prop and instead: